iBLiSSIN/survivcustomsounds-extensions/README.md

 ##NEW

- * Sound for barreta m9.
+ * Sound for berreta m9.

 ##FIX 1.2 [2021-05-10]
  * New sound in casino and saloon (desert map).